ericjj94/pedroo/README.md

 ### `npm start`

+Runs the production build of app which is served from an express server.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run start:dev`

-Runs the production build of app which is served from an express server.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Any changes made in the source code would be reflected without reloading the page on the browser

 ### `npm test`